cosmicjs/cosmic-sdk-js/README.md

 ])
 ```

-## Creating, updating, and deleting Objects
+## Create, update, and delete Objects

 To write to the Cosmic API, you will need to set the Bucket write key found in _Bucket > Settings > API Access_.
 (NOTE: never expose your write key in any client-side code)